 Our physicians are at the forefront of the newest surgical, nonsurgical and minimally invasive techniques for heart care.
 We offer more minimally invasive valve options than any other hospital in the region, including CoreValve and Edwards SAPIEN.
 Our physicians are highly experienced in implanting these devices.

-- Cardiologists and cardiac surgeons at The University of Kansas Hospital have more options available for our patients with heart valve disorders, including minimally invasive alternatives.
+- Cardiologists and cardiac surgeons at The University of Kansas Health System have more options available for our patients with heart valve disorders, including minimally invasive alternatives.

 - Our hospital is the only MitraClip implanting center in the region.
 MitraClip is a minimally invasive mitral valve repair therapy for nonsurgical patients with severe mitral regurgitation.